Graduate Mathematics Application Instructions

 - Statement of Purpose

-- The Mathematics Department now requires that you also upload a Statement of Purpose where you may describe your educational and career objectives.
-We are more interested in hearing about your current interests in mathematics, and why Utah is a good fit, then in why you decided to study mathematics.
-This is also the place where you can discuss any teaching experience you may have.
-If you are interested in applying for a fellowship in one of the the departments two RTG grants (www.math.utah.edu/rtg_grants.html) you should also mention that here.
+- The Mathematics Department asks that you upload a Statement of Purpose in which you describe your educational and career objectives.
+We are more interested in hearing about your current interests in mathematics and why Utah is a good fit, rather than why you decided to study mathematics.
+This is also the place where you can list any faculty members that you are interested in working with and discuss any teaching experience you may have.
+Both are viewed very favorably by the recruitment committee.
+If you are interested in applying for a fellowship from our department RTG grant (https://www.math.utah.edu/agtrtg2019/) you should also mention that here.
+Additionally, if you submitted your English proficiency scores through DuoLingo, please add a brief sentence indicating that in your statment.

 - Post Submission